rrumale/machine-learning-live-labs/oml4r-temp-rajeev/oml4r-workshop/oml4r-workshop.md

 In this introductory workshop, you will use a dataset representing about 15,000 customers of an insurance company.
 This dataset is contained in a database table (named CUST\_INSUR\_LTV).
 Each customer record in the dataset has 31 attributes.
 Your goal is to train machine learning models to predict a given customer's lifetime value (or LTV) and a four-level category representation of their LTV (i.e., the LTV\_BIN that the customer belongs to).
 You will use a regression algorithm to predict LTV, and a classification algorithm to predict customers’ LTV\_BIN assignments (LOW, MEDIUM, HIGH, or VERY HIGH).

-Note: In marketing, the lifetime value (LTV) of a customer is an estimate of the net profit attributed to a given customer relationship over the customer lifetime.
+Note: In marketing, a customer's lifetime value (LTV) is an estimate of the net profit attributed to a given customer relationship over the customer lifetime.

 ### Estimated Lab Time: 2 Hours